DICT-FOOVC2-Cebu/Security-System/README.md

 		note: "e" varies depending on the drive letter of your sd card.
 9. Safely remove the device...
 "Congrats you successfully intalled the Raspbian OS"

+*to view the physical connection of the door sensor and cables, please refer to the folder "Security system physical connection"